DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 1. Navigate to one of the furniture sections on the example website such as **Chairs** and select **Add to cart**.
 2. Click on **Cart** and **Checkout**.
 3. Under **Add New**, select **Assertion** and click **“Test that some text is present on the active page”**.
-4. To confirm the words “Thank you!” appear after checking out, enter `Thank you!` in the **Value** field.
+4. To confirm that the words “Thank you!” appear after checking out, enter `Thank you!` in the **Value** field.
 5. Press **Save & Quit**.

 It is important to finish your browser test with an **Assertion** as that is what ensures your application ended up in the expected state after the defined user journey.